samlikezham/samlikezham.github.io/README.md

 Created using HTML/CSS/JS.
 For loops used to create deck and deal cards out to dealer vs player.
+Fisher yates shuffle implemented to simulate a live shuffle.
 Card icons created and designed by CSS.

 https://samlikezham.github.io/